ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This format is always 3 bytes in size in CBOR.

-In JSON-encoded tokens, this MUST be base64url encoded and always 4 bytes.
+In JSON-encoded tokens, this MUST be base64url-encoded and always 4 bytes.

 #### IANA Private Enterprise Number Based OEMID